akylbekmaxutov/LLM-eval-using-Kazakh/README.md

 This repository provides the datasets and prompts utilized in the paper titled "Do LLMs Speak Kazakh?
 A Pilot Evaluation of Seven Models."

+---
 `prompts.py` This script introduces the prompts used in the experiment.

 `math_english_instructions` - this function is english-instructed prompt for the 'NIS Math' dataset.

 `math_kazakh_instructions` - this function is kazakh-instructed prompt for the 'NIS Math' dataset.

+`spelling_english_instructions` - this function is english-instructed prompt for the 'kkWikiSpell' dataset.

+`spelling_kazakh_instructions` - this function is kazakh-instructed prompt for the 'kkWikiSpell' dataset.

+`belebele_english_instructions` - this function is english-instructed prompt for the 'Belebele' dataset.

+`belebele_kazakh_instructions` - this function is kazakh-instructed prompt for the 'Belebele' dataset.

+`copa_english_instructions` - this function is english-instructed prompt for the 'kkCOPA' dataset.

+`copa_kazakh_instructions` - this function is kazakh-instructed prompt for the 'kkCOPA' dataset.

+`flores_english_instructions` - this function is english-instructed prompt for the 'Flores-101' dataset.

+`flores_kazakh_instructions` - this function is kazakh-instructed prompt for the 'Flores-101' dataset.

 ## Datasets for "Do LLMs Speak Kazakh?
 A Pilot Evaluation of Seven Models"